randomnerd41/optibuntu/README.md

 1. Download the .sh file and main.py into the same folder or clone and unzip the whole repo.
-Next go to your Downloads folder or where-ever you downloaded the files:
+Next open a terminal then go to your Downloads folder or where-ever you downloaded the files:

 ```
 cd Downloads
 ```

-2. open a terminal

-3. allow the .sh to run as
+2. allow the .sh to run as
 an executeable:

 ```
 chmod +x runme.sh
 ```

-4. run the .sh file
+3. run the .sh file

 ```
 ./runme.sh